National Theatre at Home: The Deep Blue Sea

 At a time when you aren’t able to visit National Theatre Live venues or local theatres, we’re excited to bring you National Theatre at Home.

-You can watch The Deep Blue Sea as part of National Theatre at Home from Thursday 9 July 7pm on the National Theatre’s YouTube channel, then on demand for one week until Thursday 16 July 7pm, but you'll need to start watching by 4pm on 16 July to see it all.
+The Deep Blue Sea was streamed as part of National Theatre at Home from Thursday 9 July 7pm on the National Theatre’s YouTube channel, then on demand for one week until Thursday 16 July 7pm.

 Thank you to all the amazing artists who have allowed us to share The Deep Blue Sea in this way, during a time when many theatre fans aren’t able to visit their local theatre.